Americanization: Definitions

 Like many concepts in social sciences, the term has been called ambiguous, however, a rough consensus on its meaning exists.
-Harm G. Schröter who focused on the economic dimension of the process, defined it as "an adapted transfer of values, behaviours, institutions, technologies, patterns of organization, symbols and norms from the USA to the economic life of other states".
-Mel van Elteren defined this in a broader way, as "a process in which economic, technological, political, social, cultural and/or socio–psychological influences emanating from America or Americans impinge on values, norms, belief systems, mentalities, habits, rules, technologies, practices, institutions and behaviors of non-Americans".
+Harm G. Schröter who focused on the economic dimension of the process, defined it as "an adapted transfer of values, behaviours, institutions, technologies, patterns of organization, symbols and norms from the [United States] to the economic life of other states".
+Mel van Elteren defined this in a negative way, as "a process in which economic, technological, political, social, cultural and/or socio–psychological influences emanating from America or Americans impinge on values, norms, belief systems, mentalities, habits, rules, technologies, practices, institutions and behaviors of non-Americans".

 Media and popular culture

-Hollywood, the American film and television industry, has since the 1920s dominated most of the world's media markets.
+Hollywood, the American film and television industry, has since the 1910s dominated most of the world's media markets.
 It is the chief medium by which people across the globe see American fashions, customs, scenery, and way of life.
+The major film studios of the United States are the primary source of the most commercially successful and most ticket selling movies in the world.
+The top 50 highest-grossing films of all time were all made entirely or partially in the United States.